Metamerism (color): Metameric failure

 Field-size metameric failure or field-size metamerism occurs because the relative proportions of the three cone types in the retina vary from the center of the visual field to the periphery, so that colors that match when viewed as very small, centrally fixated areas may appear different when presented as large color areas.
 In many industrial applications, large-field color matches are used to define color tolerances.

 Finally, device metamerism comes up due to the lack of consistency of colorimeters of the same or different manufacturers.
 Colorimeters basically consist of a combination of a matrix of sensor cells and optical filters, which present an unavoidable variance in their measurements.
 Moreover, devices built by different manufacturers can differ in their construction.

 The difference in the spectral compositions of two metameric stimuli is often referred to as the degree of metamerism.
 The sensitivity of a metameric match to any changes in the spectral elements that form the colors depend on the degree of metamerism.
 Two stimuli with a high degree of metamerism are likely to be very sensitive to any changes in the illuminant, material composition, observer, field of view, and so on.

 The word metamerism is often used to indicate a metameric failure rather than a match, or used to describe a situation in which a metameric match is easily degraded by a slight change in conditions, such as a change in the illuminant.

 Measuring metamerism

-The best-known measure of metamerism is the color rendering index (CRI), which is a linear function of the mean Euclidean distance between the test and reference spectral reflectance vectors in the CIE 1964 color space.
-CRI has been replaced with an updated metric, IES:TM30, that provides a more accurate assessment of fidelity and adds features for assessing how a test light will change the saturation and hue of colorants as compared to the reference light.
-Another metric, for daylight simulators, is the MI, the CIE metamerism index, which is derived by calculating the mean color difference of eight metamers (five in the visible spectrum and three in the ultraviolet range) in CIELAB or CIELUV.
-The salient difference between CRI and MI is the color space used to calculate the color difference, the one used in CRI being obsolete and not perceptually uniform.
+One metric, for daylight simulators, is the MI, the CIE metamerism index, which is derived by calculating the mean color difference of eight metamers (five in the visible spectrum and three in the ultraviolet range) in CIELAB or CIELUV.

 MI can be decomposed into MI_{vis} and MI_{UV} if only part of the spectrum is being considered.
 The numerical result can be interpreted by rounding into one of five letter categories: